 One of the most popular destinations in Europe and pretty much always included in a classic Italy itinerary, especially for first-time visitors, 2 days in Florence are just enough to give you a taste of the most important historic and artistic landmarks.

-With such a long history, Florence is packed with things to see and do.
-Even though the historic center is pretty compact, if you are planning to explore all its sites, you would definitely need more than two days in Florence.
+With such a long history, Florence is packed with things to see and do, which is one of the reasons that make it one of the favorite cities in Italy to live in.
+Even though the historic center is pretty compact, if you are planning to explore all its sites, you will definitely need more than two days in Florence.

 What To Do In Two Days In Florence

 The Giotto bell tower is one of the must-see landmarks in two days in Florence.
 It’s part of the Santa Maria del Fiore complex and in theory, you can do it any time.
 I suggest ticking this off your list first thing in the morning because you are going to find a shorter line.